 About the author

-Adam Teller is Associate Professor of History and Judaic Studies at Brown University.
+Adam Teller is Professor of History and Judaic Studies at Brown University.

 "Likely to become the next standard work on early modern Polish Jewish history, Money, Power, and Influence is breathtaking in its coverage and detail, and grounded in a rich array of Polish archival and inner Jewish sources.
 It is mandatory reading for anyone wishing to understand the noble-Jewish economic symbiosis that underwrote the Polish-Lithuanian Commonwealth.
 Teller shows us how the whole system worked."